A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Introduction

-While the present paper describes a study of the Schrödinger equation with a time-dependent Hamiltonian directly (hence along the lines of the ``environmental'' approach), it is different in that we do not require a Curie-Weiss type of paramagnetic-ferromagnetic transition to achieve similar results.
-In addition, a central point in our thesis is that one needs to add energy into the system to make a measurement, it is not a conservative measurement.
-However, it is similar in that the macroscopic number of variables that are affected are the root of the rapid collapse.
+Additionally, while the present paper describes a study of the Schrödinger equation with a time-dependent Hamiltonian directly (hence along the lines of the ``environmental'' approach), it is different in that we do not require a Curie-Weiss type of paramagnetic-ferromagnetic transition to achieve similar results - while the similarity to a phase transition is striking as an explanation for why one measurement results rather than another, it naturally emerges from a first-principles unitary calculation in our approach.
+In addition, a central point in our thesis is that one needs to add energy into the system to make a measurement, it is not a conservative operation upon the measured system.
+However, it is similar in that the macroscopic number of variables that are affected are the root of the rapid decoherence.
+Collapse is then the result of adding variables that include the macroscopic measuring apparatus (and maybe one or more observers, though that is not a requirement) into the description.

+The interesting off-shoot of our approach is that it is clear that the result of a measurement is random, but it is possible to reverse the result and revert to an unmeasured (``un-collapsed'') state as long as the measuring apparatus is small enough ({\it i.e.,} not macroscopic).
+Indeed, while the approach easily produces decoherence, introducing a macroscopic measuring apparatus into the calculation forces collapse for that measuring instrument.
+Furthermore, since ``undoing'', purely through quantum fluctuations, the modified state (post-measurement) of a macroscopic measuring apparatus (and needless to say our hapless experimental colleague) is so difficult and time-consuming that all future observers will agree with the result obtained by this apparatus and experimenter.

 This calculation supports the viewpoint that the Observer as well as the Quantum System can be thought of as part of a larger quantum state, which hasn't really collapsed at all, simply moved around in Hilbert space in response to an interaction Hamiltonian.
-Thus, the consequences of the act of measurement can indeed be modeled by standard quantum mechanics, straightforwardly from Schrodinger's equation with the addition of energy into the system at periods of interaction.
+Thus, the consequences of the act of measurement can indeed be modeled by standard quantum mechanics, straightforwardly from Schrödinger's equation with the addition of energy into the system at periods of interaction.
 No additional assumptions are needed to produce decoherence and wave-function collapse.
 The approach to treating the observer as part of the measurement process is quite well-known, researched intensively and described lucidly in \cite{Coleman}.